larrykluger/Register-Plus-Redux/readme.txt

 Register Plus did have a feature that allowed multiple users to register with the same e-mail address.
 I'm not sure when that stopped working for Register Plus, but I can assure you, that method doesn't work in WordPress 3.0 and will not work in the foreseeable future.
 Register Plus' method was pretty simple, if the email_exists error is thrown, unthrow it.
 Well, that works, to a degree, but once WordPress actually builds the user it chokes up and unpleasant things happen, in my experience.
 I'll leave this feature to brighter minds then my own to implement.

 = I do not want users to go to the Dashboard after logging in.
-How do I redirect users after they login? = This isn't quite a registration issue, but I can see how the line blurs since A) Redux does have configuration options for the Login screen, and B) Redux has a configuration for redirect after registation.
+How do I redirect users after they login? = This isn't quite a registration issue, but I can see how the line blurs since A) Redux does have configuration options for the Login screen, and B) Redux has a configuration for redirect after registration.
 I briefly considering programming this feature, but [Peter's Login Redirect](http://wordpress.org/extend/plugins/peters-login-redirect/) does everything I could do and so much more.
 I endorse the use of that plugin for this purpose.

 = Things to Keep in Mind =
 Really more for me than you, but who's nitpicking.